 Speaking of depression, the number of people in debt that suffer from depression is very high.
-Depression leads people to not take action, not develop a plan, not research ways to deal with the problem, and give up.
-The result is you just swirl around and around but never get out.
+Depression leads people not to take action, not develop a plan, not research ways to deal with the problem, and give up.
+The result is you swirl around and around but never get out.
 See Survey Finds Debt Equals Depression For Many: Women at risk to suffer with financial depression.

 Stress and Anxiety

 Too much credit card debt can flow to causing stress and anxiety.
-That can lead to health issues and back to the very same depression that leads to not taking action.
-And guess what, when you are feeling down you are very attracted to those sexy and fun credit card debt advertisements.
+That can lead to health issues and back to the same depression that leads to not taking action.
+And guess what, when you are feeling down, you are very attracted to those sexy and fun credit card debt advertisements.

-People with addictive behaviors like gambling, compulsive shopping, alcoholism, drug use, etc. are drawn towards credit card debt to fuel their addictions.
+People with addictive behaviors like gambling, compulsive shopping, alcoholism, drug use, etc., are drawn towards credit card debt to fuel their addictions.
 As one woman told me, “My credit card is my heroin.”

-Medications can lead to credit card debt.
-For example, Mirapex.
+Medications can lead to credit card debt—for example, Mirapex.

 “Mirapex is a medication approved by the FDA (Food and Drug Administration) for the treatment of Parkinson’s disease, a progressive disease caused by a lack of dopamine that can ultimately lead to paralysis.
 One of the side effects of Mirapex has been the development of compulsive gambling in people who have not had a problem with gambling before taking the drug.”